Fixel-Institute/BRAVO/docs/installation.rst

 .. warning::

   Due to how daphne is looking for Python modules, the working directory must be in "Server" folder for the command to work.

+A more advanced SSL Certificate and Automatic Background Service tutorial can be found at :ref:`SSLCertificateTutorial` tutorial page.

 Python Server Installation Guide (MacOS)
 ------------------------------------------------